TahaRostami/TahaRostami.github.io/shared.md

-I am self-taught in English and learned by directly reading computer science textbooks.
-For years, I only focused on reading and did not feel the need to learn other skills, such as writing, speaking, and listening.
+English is not my native tongue, but I am self-taught in its ways.
+I spent years immersed in computer science textbooks, honing my comprehension skills.
+However, I realized the limitations of such a narrow focus when I decided to pursue higher education abroad.
+In order to fully engage with the world, I knew I needed to improve my abilities in writing, speaking, and listening.

-Recently, I realized the importance of these skills when I decided to continue my study abroad.
-As a result, I now frequently listen to English videos and practice writing and speaking.
-I have also revisited some of my well-taught experiences and stories and have been sharing them under the pseudonym DearProfessorHunter.
-I chose this name because I enjoy shows like Mind Hunter and Money Heist and also because adding "Dear" to emails is a common convention when addressing professors.
+Thus, I embarked on a journey of self-improvement.
+I challenged myself to listen to English videos on a daily basis, and I made a conscious effort to practice my writing and speaking skills.
+Along the way, I revisited some of the stories and experiences that had shaped me.
+Under the pseudonym DearProfessorHunter, I began sharing these personal anecdotes with the world.
+The name was inspired by my love of shows like Mind Hunter and Money Heist, as well as the academic tradition of addressing one's professors as "Dear."

-For now, you can check out my posts in the following link, though someday, I may choose an alternative medium.
+If you'd like to read some of my musings, for now, you can check out my posts in the following link, though someday, I may choose an alternative medium.

 [DearProfessorHunter's website](https://dearprofessorhunter.notion.site/dearprofessorhunter/Home-cd5bc9dd95bb4eebb0466452e17658f1)

-I hope you find my writings useful in some way, even if I'm not sure how yet.
+I hope that my writing resonates with you in some way, even if I'm not yet sure how.